 Scores will be sent to you upon receipt of your registration.

 1. Two- and three-unit rhythms (active, semi-active, non-active

 2. Binary rhythms Ayub, Karachi, Malfouf…

 4. Rythmes en 6/8: Darej khaliji, Darej masri, Mizan al darj, Okruk…

 5. Rhythms in 7/8 (Mandira: 2+2+3, then 2+3+2 and 3+2+2)

 TERMS OF PARTICIPATION

-Each participant will come with their own instrument, footrest, music stand, accessories and printed scores and will bring if possible an oriental percussion instrument (Riqq, Daf, Darbouka…).
+Each participant will bring, if possible, an oriental percussion instrument (Riqq, Daf, Darbouka…).
 If necessary percussion instruments can be provided by the organization.

 >> RATES & REGISTRATION PROCESS <<